 The front closure is a full-length zip with a Velcro storm flap and two press studs for added security.
-The bottom of the gaiter has a double-riveted lace hook and a fully adjustable plastic-coated instep strap to ensure a snug fit with hiking boots or hiking shoes.
+The bottom of the gaiter has a double-riveted lace hook and a fully adjustable plastic-coated instep strap to ensure a snug fit with your best hiking boots or best hiking shoes.
 Top adjustment is via elasticated toggles, with a split drawcord to ensure you can’t get them tangled or snagged.

 • RRP: $50 (US) / £35 (UK)